CraigKelly/twivility/README.md

 This is the twivility.com project.

+***IMPORTANT!*** The UI is incomplete and does nothing.
+You will be disappointed if you try this software right now.
+It will be done(-ish) soon

 ## Quick intro

 We are using godep so, yes, we commit the vendor directory to git.
 This isn't